 Natural treatments for premature ejaculation

-Premature ejaculation is the clinical term for an involuntary, early male orgasm that happens within the first 1-2 minutes of sexual intercourse.
-For reference: the average time of sexual intercourse for most couples is about five minutes and only very few make it past ten minutes.
-Premature ejaculation is a problem for up to 30 percent of men, although some estimates place that number even higher.
-It’s not so much the absolute timing — after all, some couples may be fully satisfied with a short but intense intercourse — but that the man ejaculates even though he doesn’t yet want to.
+Premature ejaculation is the clinical term for an involuntary male orgasm that happens sooner than desired, leading to distress for one or both partners.
+For reference, the average time of sexual intercourse for most couples is about five minutes and only very few make it past ten minutes.
+Premature ejaculation affects up to 30 percent of men, although some estimates place that number even higher.
+It’s not so much the absolute timing — after all, some couples may be fully satisfied with short but intense intercourse — but that the man ejaculates even though he doesn’t yet want to.

 Order effective treatment for premature ejaculation discreetly View all treatments

 The drivers behind premature ejaculation aren’t fully understood yet, but it’s more common in younger men and often the condition goes away with age.
-For many men it’s a life-long problem, though.
-Genetic disposition, psychological issues, chronic stress, low serotonin levels, hyperthyroidism and other factors can be the underlying causes, but don’t necessarily have to.
+For many men it’s a life-long problem.
+Genetic predisposition, psychological issues, chronic stress, low serotonin levels, hyperthyroidism and other factors can be contributing factors, but most often, an exact cause will not be determined,

 There are several effective and inexpensive medications available that will help you get ejaculation under control and delay it up to the normal five minute level (more on this at the end of this article).
-But before taking pills, many men want to first try home remedies for premature ejaculation.
+But before taking pills, you can try natural remedies for premature ejaculation.
 Given how widespread the problem is across different countries and cultures, there’s a long list of natural cures that claim to improve ejaculation control.
 Below we list the most popular remedies and help you separate fact from myth.

 Herbal remedies against premature ejaculation

-A 2017 meta review of several studies on the effectiveness of these herbal remedies concluded that Ayurvedic medicine yielded a one minute gain in ejaculation time, while Chinese medicine yielded a two-minute improvement.
+A 2017 meta review of several studies on the effectiveness of these herbal remedies concluded that Ayurvedic herbs yielded a one minute gain in ejaculation time, while the Chinese herbs yielded a two-minute improvement.
 However, the quality of most studies wasn’t very good and data availability on side effects and contraindications with other drugs is sparse.
-Moreover, since these are natural products, there’s also a risk of contamination (pesticides, heavy metals, etc.) and fluctuating effectiveness (since each batch of herbs has a different biochemical makeup).
+Moreover, since these are natural products, there’s also a risk of contamination (pesticides, heavy metals, etc.) and lack of standardization leading to wide variation in effect.

 Supplements for premature ejaculation